juancarlosasensio/sm-school/README.md

 Hey, Juan Carlos here 👋.
 It's very nice to meet you!

-This repo is part of my application for the Javascript Engineer position at StickerMule.
+This repo is part of my application for the Javascript Engineer position at Sticker Mule.

 ## About Page Bird
 Page Bird helps 40+ small businesses launch, update, and maintain successful marketing websites.